autistic-symposium/blockchain-science-rs/README.md

 Select `coin`:

 ```
-🏭 welcome to cointbot 🪙. type your option:
+🏭 welcome to coingator 🪙. type your option:

 ➡ coin: subscribe to all topics for a coin (eg. ETHUSDT)
 ➡ pairs: subscribe to order books topics for a pair (e.g. BTCUSDT, ETHUSDT)